ck1419/ATX_PowerSupply/README.md

     Consequently, we get the minimum inductor value required to meet the maximum power requirement:

     $L = 2 \times 762 \times \frac{0.75}{100k}  = 11.43mH$

+> We note that the maximum inductor value calculated using the DCM/CCM boundary condition is significantly larger than that required by the 7.5% ripple current ripple at maximum output power condition.
+For example, the largest input current is $762/100 = 7.62A$, which gives a ripple of $7.62 \times 0.075 = 571.5mA$, and hence a less stringent inductance size requirement.

 2. Peak and RMS inductor currents
    1. Peak inductor current in steady state, CCM, is by definition: